cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/parallel-deployment.md

 ## Changing your application's deployment strategy

-There are two ways to choose a deployment strategy for an app:
+There are three ways to set a deployment strategy for an app:

 1. Using the Dashboard and selecting "Deploy with options"
+2. Creating a deployment profile that defines a strategy
-2. Setting deployment strategy using Cloud 66 Toolbelt
+3. Setting deployment strategy using Cloud 66 Toolbelt

 ### Using "Deploy with options"